vuejs/vueify/README.md

 - extract the styles, compile them and insert them with the `insert-css` module.
 - extract the template, compile it and add it to your exported options.

 You can `require()` other stuff in the `<script>` as usual. ~~Note that for CSS-preprocessor @imports, the path should be relative to your project root directory.~~ Starting in 7.0.0, `@import` in LESS, SASS and Stylus files can be either relative to your build tool root working directory, or to the file being edited.
+Or one can set import paths in options.

 ## Usage